misilva73/eth-slot-analysis/reports/attestation_timings.md

 </tr>
 </table>

 Solo stakers appear to contribute negatively to late attestations, i.e., they tend to have fewer late attestations than the average validator.
 Besides the entities, the number of blobs and the gas used continue to show as relevant, which supports the results from the Logistic Regression model.

 Surprisingly, the 66th percentile block arrival time does not show a clear relationship with late arrivals.
-Looking at the following scatterplot, which compares this feature with the late arrival rate in the slot, we conclude that block arrivals between 1 second and 3.5 seconds do not significantly impact the rate of late attestations within a slot.
+It does have the highest feature importance, but the Shapley values do not show a clear trend.
+Looking at the following scatterplot, which compares this feature with the late arrival rate in the slot, we see that block arrivals between 1 second and 3.5 seconds do not significantly impact the rate of late attestations within a slot.
+This suggests that while this feature is relevant, its relationship with late attestations is complex and non-linear.
+Its impact is likely through interactions with other features such as the attester entity.

 ![late-rate-vs-block-arr](https://raw.githubusercontent.com/misilva73/eth-slot-analysis/c2366396cccee93bb507b137912baa82fe8ff228/reports/img/late-rate-vs-block-arr.png)